 - Inform instructional decisions with centralized reporting

-- Take live recordings or import audio from lectures, meetings, classroom activities, and brainstorming sessions.
-Audio Notetaker displays each phrase of speech as a colored chunk.
+- Take live recordings online or in class or import audio from lectures, meetings, classroom activities, and brainstorming sessions.

 - Add layers of meaning to your project with color, text, images, presentation slides, and PDF documents.
 You can do this while you record.